Group-invariant solutions of a nonlinear acoustics model: Exact solutions and their properties

-For Eq. ~\eqref{eq:red212a},$\Psi_1(\Delta)=0$ if and only if $k_0=-1/15,$ while $\Psi_2(\Delta)=0$ if and only if $k_0=1/21.$ The linearization test thus shows that all nonlinear ODEs obtained by similarity reductions of the ZK equation are essentially non linearizable.
+For Type $B$ equations which usually represent the most general types of reduced equations involving several parameters, and which are generally represented by ~\eqref{eq:red22}, ~\eqref{eq:red28a} and ~\eqref{eq:red212a}, linearization occurs at most for a fixed value of a set of parameters.
+Thus, \eqref{eq:red22} which is the most general type of equations corresponding to a reduction by $\mathscr{C}_{2,1}$ is linearizable if and only if $k_0=k_1=0,$ and the linearizing transformations of the corresponding reduced equation \eqref{eq:red22b} is given by \eqref{eq:lin22b}.
+This explains why we referred earlier to \eqref{eq:red22b} as a special case of \eqref{eq:red22}.
+On the other hand, \eqref{eq:red28a} is not linearizable while \eqref{eq:red212a} is linearizable if and only if $k_0=1/9.$ The linearization test thus shows that all nonlinear ODEs obtained by similarity reductions of the ZK equation are essentially non linearizable.